Embracing the rays of the sun with Youssef of Egypt and Nawal the Unnamed Goddess

 We said: “you know this is your problem.
 You are after all a man …

 He said: I believe that all women are beautiful.
 I see beauty in everything in a woman.
-In every single woman.
+In every single lady.

 We said: that is the point.
 We don’t have to be all beautiful.
 We aren’t or all beautiful.
-Your attitude towards us the attitude of the superior.
+Your attitude towards us the position of the superior.

 We said:” but we are not the same.
 We don’t want to be then same”.